wduquette/molt/molt-book/src/embed/commands.md

 ```

 The `argv` vector contains the arguments to the command, beginning with the
 command's name.
-The `check_args` method verifies that the command has a write
+The `check_args` method verifies that the command has the right
 number of arguments, and returns the standard Tcl error message if not.
 Finally,
 it uses `molt_ok!` to return its first argument.